uc-python/python-for-web-scraping/07-javascript/md_slides/js.md

   - Styling to change the shape and appearance of those items

 - But we haven't seen any *dynamic* elements.
-How would you build an interactive web page that changes based on how a user.
+How would you build an interactive web page that changes based on a user's actions?

 ---